Chicago/design.chicago.gov/page.md

   *It is at this point that I am noting the need to take these steps and prepare them as a separate guide.
 IE– I will need to post these steps to show how to get these things running, and then I will post another guide that will be to create a basic repo that can be used for standing up a website in no time.

+# How I constructed the bundler, or any other new project you want to start with Jekyll and the Chicago Design System:

+1. Follow the instructions [here](https://jekyllrb.com/tutorials/using-jekyll-with-bundler/) for setup of a default jekyll site.